nigelp/Zentara-Code/docs/context_management/smart-context-management-analysis.md

 ### Current Architecture Limitations

-Based on analysis of the codebase, the current system has several architectural weaknesses:
+Based on comprehensive analysis of the codebase, the current system has several architectural weaknesses:

 ```typescript
 // Current problematic pattern